wunderwuzzi23/blog/content/posts/2023/chatgpt-plugin-vulns-chat-with-code.md

 Turns out that as of today, June 17th, there were `51` that supported OAuth.

 I sampled a few over the last couple of weeks and found more that are vulnerable to Cross Plugin Request Forgery.

 In addition, I attempted to reach out to OpenAI about this multiple times with little to no success.

-## Review
+## References

 * [OpenAI Plugin Criteria](https://platform.openai.com/docs/plugins/review)

-## List of Apps with OAuth support and their client_url
+List of Apps with OAuth support and their client_url

 ```
   "client_url": "https://pixellow.ceylon.ai/oauth",